Dewb/ndi-mod/README.md

 3. You should see **NORNS** in the sources list, click it and select **norns screen** from the flyout.

 ### using with OBS Studio (PC/Mac/Linux)

-OBS Studio is a great open-source tool for streaming or recording video from a variety of sources at once.

 1. Install [OBS Studio](https://obsproject.com/).
 2. Install the [NDI plugin for OBS Studio](https://github.com/Palakis/obs-ndi/releases).